 - Location of rating company.

 - Contact information for the rating quality assurance provider where the rater received their certification.
 This company is also responsible for the quality assurance oversight.

 - If the rater is active or if their certification has been revoked or suspended.

-You can also use the national registry to find out if your home or a home you are interested in purchasing has ever had a HERS rating.
+e the national registry to find out if your home or a home you are interested in purchasing has ever had a HERS rating.
 The registry will have information about each of the homes, including the address, the name of the company the conducted the inspection and provided the rating, the date the rater completed the rating, and the HERS Index score.

 What Is the Average HERS Index?

 The HERS baseline index score is 100.
 In order for a new construction to meet current building code standards, it has to rate at 100 or below.
 It’s important to keep this in mind when looking at the scores for a home.
 If your home or a prospective home has a rating above 100, such as 150, it will use 50% more energy than a new home.

 It’s also important to note that even if a home meets the baseline score of 100, it does not necessarily mean that it is an energy-efficient home in terms of green building standards.
 HERS ratings can go as low as zero.
 A HERS rating of zero means that a home uses no net energy.
 These are also called Net Zero homes or Zero Energy homes.
 In order to achieve this rating, a home often has to have some form of solar energy or generate energy using wind and be connected to the power grid and use net metering.